 History and Archaeology

-Kilmartin Glen is the name given to the broad valley extending south from the village of Kilmartin itself found north of Lochgilphead and south of Oban.
-The Glen is famous for its rich archaeological legacy within six miles of Kilmartin there are over eight hundred ancient monuments of a wide variety of types.
+Kilmartin Glen is famous for its rich archaeological legacy within six miles of Kilmartin there are over eight hundred ancient monuments of a wide variety of types.
 They include burial cairns, rock carvings, and standing stones, as well as the remains of the fortress of the Scots at Dunadd and more recent castles.

 Carnasserie Castle gives every sign of having been built as a medieval keep that was later extended by the addition of a Renaissance mansion to its west.
 This was the impression its builder intended.
 The castle was actually built as a single structure in the years between 1565 and 1572 for Bishop John Carswell, and apart from some changes to the windows in the south wall made in 1681, it remained virtually unaltered throughout an active life of a little over a century.
 The result is a remarkable example of the architecture of the day, and the view down Kilmartin Glen from the top of the tower is stunning.

 South of Kilmartin on the banks of the River Add is a 175 feet high rocky outcrop, this is Dunadd Fort.
 The main A816 lies just a few hundred yards to the east, but if passers-by notice anything, it is probably more the small collection of white buildings at the foot of the outcrop.